collective/collective.developermanual/source/components/events.rst

     def my_event_handler(context, event):
         """
-        @param context: Zope object for which the event was fired for.
+        @param context: Zope object for which the event was fired.
 Usually this is a Plone content object.

         @param event: Subclass of event.
         """